tencentyun/intlcloud-documents/product_new/计算产品中心/无服务器云函数/操作指南/触发器管理/触发器常用操作/创建触发器_intl.md

 When creating such a trigger in the console, you can switch to the desired version by choosing it in the version list at the upper right corner of the function interface, and then create the trigger on the triggers tab; when creating through TCCLI, you can specify the desired version on which to create the trigger by including a version number parameter.

->!
-There are certain quota limits for the total number of triggers and number of triggers in each type for a function.
+>There are certain quota limits for the total number of triggers and number of triggers in each type for a function.
 Based on the function configuration, triggers created on different versions take up the quota of the function.
 To increase the trigger limits, please [contact us](https://console.cloud.tencent.com/workorder/category?level1_id=6&level2_id=668&source=0data_title=%E6%97%A0%E6%9C%8D%E5%8A%A1%E5%99%A8%E4%BA%91%E5%87%BD%E6%95%B0%20SCF&step=1).